otvam/pypeec/docs/tutorial.md

   * Extraction of a matrix-vector linear operator for the full system
   * Check the condition number of the system
   * Solve the equation system with the pre-conditioner and the linear operator
-  * Extract the solution (terminal voltages and currents, scalar field, and vector field)
+  * Extract the solution (terminal voltages and currents, scalar fields, and vector fields)
 * **plotter** (`PyPEEC.plotter` module)
     * Plot the material description (materials and sources)
     * Plot the scalar and vector fields of the different voxels